bugsnag/bugsnag-android-gradle-plugin/UPGRADING.md

 #### `BugsnagProguardConfigTask` removed

-The `BugsnagProguardConfigTask` has been removed from the plugin.
+The `BugsnagProguardConfigTask` has been removed from the plugin, along with the `autoProguardConfig` property.
 This task is no longer required because consumer proguard rules are shipped with the bugsnag-android AARs.

 Upgrade from 3.X to 4.X
 -----------------------